kangleonardo16-eng/homelab/proxmox/README.md

 - The difference between a physical machine and a virtual machine
 - How Proxmox acts as a hypervisor by creating and managing virtual machines
-- How multiple virtual machines can share the same hardware.
+- How multiple virtual machines can share the same hardware
-- How to access a server through a web management interface.
+- How to access a server through a web management interface
-- Basic VM Resource allocation (CPU, memory, storage).
+- Basic VM Resource allocation (CPU, memory, storage)

 ---